Conference for Alzheimer Care Professionals

 Continuing Education Credits

-Nursing Home Administrators: Berkshire AHEC is approved by the Massachusetts Board of Nursing Home Administrators to provide education credits for nursing home administrators.
+Nursing Home Administrators: Berkshire AHEC is recognized as an approved provider by the Massachusetts Board of Registration of Nursing Home Administrators to offer 5.25 continuing education credits for nursing home administrators.

 The Best Western Royal Plaza Hotel access road is about one mile, on the right.
 You cannot see the hotel from the main road.